Honor, Celebrate, Recognize: Women's History Month at UMass Amherst

 Established in 1972, the Center for Women and Community offers many services to meet the needs of the diverse populations of UMass Amherst, the Five Colleges, and Hampshire County.

-To raise awareness of the issues and increase visibility of the unique contributions of Black women, women of color, and transfem people, Distinguished Alumna Dr. Irma McClaurin ’76MFA, ’89MA, ’93PhD founded the Irma McClaurin Black Feminist Archive (BFA).
+To raise awareness of the issues and increase visibility of the unique contributions of Black women, women of color, and transfem people, Distinguished Alumna Irma McClaurin ’76MFA, ’89MA, ’93PhD, founded the Irma McClaurin Black Feminist Archive (BFA).
 It is a collaboration with UMass Amherst Robert S. Cox Special Collections and University Archives and the W.E.B.
 Du Bois Center.

-The Valley Women's History Collaborative is an active group of students, scholars, archivists, and community volunteers dedicated to researching, collecting, preserving, and publicizing the history of women in Hampshire, Franklin, and Hamden counties from the mid-1960s to the present.
+The Valley Women's History Collaborative is an active group of students, scholars, archivists, and community volunteers dedicated to researching, collecting, preserving, and publicizing the history of women in Hampshire, Franklin, and Hampden counties from the mid-1960s to the present.

-Explore the Five College's course catalogue to find faculty that specialize in: African American women's history; feminist history; 20th-century US women's history; histories of women and gender in Latin America; and much more.
+Explore the Five College's course catalogue to find faculty that specialize in: African American women's history; feminist history; 20th-century U.S. women's history; histories of women and gender in Latin America; and much more.

 The Stonewall Center has been a cornerstone of support for the campus LGBTQ+ community for more than 35 years.
 The center provides support, resources, programming, and advocacy for lesbian, gay, bisexual, trans, queer, intersex, asexual, and allied students, staff, and faculty at UMass Amherst and for Western Massachusetts.